MyIntervals/emogrifier/.github/CONTRIBUTING.md

    hint: See the 'Note about fast-forwards' in 'git push --help' for details.
    ```
    ***DO NOT*** follow the hint and execute `git pull`.
 This will result in the
-   set of all commits on the feature branch being duplicated, and the ‘patching
+   set of all commits on the feature branch being duplicated, and the "patching
-   base’ not being moved at all.
+   base" not being moved at all.